toothmonsterr/Small-Crimes-Collective/System/WIP/Downtime.md

 You can create your clock within a thread branching off of the post you create.
 After making your thread (you need the channel to exist first), simply type /clock and create a clock with your needed segments using the provided Discord command.
 Track the EP you spend in this thread as well.
 ### Projects
 Projects are custom inventions, consumables, or other enhancements that fall outside the realm of equipment and standard crafting.
-The primary purpose of projects is to provide interactions with the world in new ways without interfering with established combat mechanics.
+The primary purpose of projects are to provide interactions with the world in new ways without interfering with established mechanics.

+Projects **must** be started and progressed via downtime, meaning they cannot be started nor progressed during sessions in any way that influences the ongoing session.

 Some examples of Projects include:
 * Non-Combat Vehicles